Patellar tendinopathy - specialists and information

 Aquajogging

-Drug therapy
+Drug treatment

 Surgical interventions as a treatment option

-How can patellar tendinitis be prevented?
+How can patellar tendinopathy be prevented?

 References